natalieagus/50002/README.md

 Respective markdown materials can be found under `/docs` directory.

-Please make an MR should you find any issues.
+Please make a PR should you find any issues and would like your fixes to be reviewed and merged.